 1. Identification: The first step in malware analysis is identifying the malware.
 This can be done by analyzing the characteristics and behavior of the malware, such as its file name, file size, and network activity.

-3. Analysis: The analysis step involves examining the malware to identify its behavior, characteristics, and purpose.
-This can be done using static or dynamic analysis techniques, or a combination of both.
+3. Analysis: The analysis involves examining the malware to identify its behavior, characteristics, and purpose.
+This can be done using static, dynamic, or both analysis techniques.

-4. Reverse Engineering: Reverse engineering involves breaking down the code of the malware to identify how it works and what it does.
-This can be done using tools such as disassemblers, decompilers, and debuggers.
+4. Reverse Engineering: Reverse engineering involves breaking down the malware’s code to identify how it works and what it does.
+This can be done using disassemblers, decompilers, and debuggers.

 5. Reporting: The final step in malware analysis is reporting the findings.
 This can include documenting the behavior and characteristics of the malware, identifying any vulnerabilities or weaknesses, and providing recommendations for mitigation and prevention.